BranislavBeno/Book-Library-Service/README.md

 [![](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # Simple web application for book library service
-This application allows to provide usual actions with book library, such as:
+This application allows providing usual actions with a book library, such as:
 - view paginated all books (highlighted whether are borrowed or available)
 - view paginated only available books
 - view paginated only borrowed books
-- add new book into library
+- add a new book into the library
 - update book data
 - remove book from library
 - borrow and return book